3.4 Computer SystemsKey Facts

 Common Boolean Identities (Simplification Rules)

 This key facts covers Common Boolean Identities (Simplification Rules) within Boolean Expressions for GCSE Computer Science.
-Revise Boolean Expressions in Boolean Logic for GCSE Computer Science with 15 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 10 of 11 in this topic.
+Revise Boolean Expressions in 3.4 Computer Systems for GCSE Computer Science with 17 exam-style questions and 22 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 10 of 12 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position